Changelog

 Bug fixes

-Section titled “Bug fixes”- What-if data tables now evaluate each scenario with a real model recalculation (substitute the input cells, recalculate, read the source cell), matching Excel’s documented behaviour.
-Previously only the source formula’s own AST was re-evaluated against the substituted input, which silently produced wrong results whenever the source reached the input indirectly: through intermediate formula cells,
+Section titled “Bug fixes”- What-if data tables now evaluate each scenario with a full model recalculation (substitute the inputs, recalculate, read the source cell), matching Excel.
+Previously only the source formula’s own AST was re-evaluated, giving wrong results whenever it reached the input indirectly — through other formula cells,

-INDIRECT/OFFSET, defined names, cross-sheet references, volatile functions, array spills, or iterative-calculation cycles. - A custom workbook theme now survives model serialization.
+INDIRECT/OFFSET, defined names, cross-sheet references, volatiles, spills, or iterative cycles. - A custom workbook theme now survives model serialization;

-deserializeModelpreviously dropped the theme and reverted every workbook to the default palette (withtheme.isDefaultset true); it now restores the serialized theme, so theme-resolved colours and fonts round-trip.
-Already-serialized models recover their theme too, since the data was present all along and only the read path was at fault. - A pivot table’s saved output cells are now kept as-is on load instead of being recomputed, matching Excel — computed output fills only the cells the file left empty.
+deserializeModelpreviously dropped it and reverted every workbook to the default palette.
+Already-serialized models recover their theme on load, since the data was present all along and only the read path was at fault. - A pivot table’s saved output cells are now kept as-is on load instead of being recomputed, matching Excel — computed output fills only the cells the file left empty.
 A cache flagged

 refreshOnLoad="1"is instead rebuilt from its worksheet source and re-rendered once at load time. - Refreshing a pivot cache that holds a derived field (a calculated field or a derived grouped field) no longer throws when the source columns are reordered, renamed, added, or deleted.
 The derived fields are kept and reconciled against the new column set, matching Excel; previously the presence of any derived field, even one unrelated to the change, aborted the refresh.